joshhornby/joshhornby.github.io/_posts/2026-01-08-what-is-an-ai-agent.md

 ---
-title: What Makes an AI Agent Different from a Prompt
+title: What is an AI Agent?
-date: 2026-01-07 08:00:00
+date: 2026-01-08 08:00:00
 tags: [ai, software-engineering]
-description: "Everyone calls their LLM wrapper an 'agent' now.
-Most aren't.
-Here's what actually makes an agent different from a prompt."
+description: "The term 'agent' gets used loosely.
+Here's a practical definition: tools, loops, and deciding when to stop."
 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2026-01-07T08:00:00+00:00"
+    lastmod: "2026-01-08T08:00:00+00:00"
 ---

-You see it everywhere online now.
-"I built an AI agent that does X." Twitter threads.
-YouTube tutorials.
-Product launches.
-Everyone's building agents.

-Most of them aren't agents.
-They're prompts with a nice UI.
+The term "agent" gets used for everything from chatbots to autonomous systems.
+The definition has become fuzzy.

-The confusion matters because they're built differently.
+This matters because prompts and agents are built differently.
 A prompt is a function call.
 An agent is a loop.
-Get this wrong and you'll either over-engineer a simple task or under-engineer a complex one.
+Pick the wrong one, and you'll either over-engineer a simple task or under-engineer a complex one.

 ## The prompt: input goes in, output comes out